 Imogen Reeve, Marie Kohl and Eva Leemans have also set up their own company – Excessive Human Collective and have already been successful in securing funding for future work.

 Petra Linnet has progressed onto NSCD's MA in Dance & Creative Enterprise to pursue her own career in performance as an independent maker.
-NSCD's postgraduate company VERVE welcomed a total of 7 students this year: Glenda Gheller, Maya Carrol, Mario Araujo, Jack Butler, Isabella Dubroca, Henry Morris and Henry Ward, while Diogo Santos is at the Experimental Academy of Dance, Salzburg as a member of the Bodhi Project performance company and Natasha Arcoleo joins EDGE, the postgraduate performance company at London Contemporary Dance School.
-Lucy Jones, Emma Hopley, Francesca Perazzolo and Matilda Maginnis all joined Joss Arnott’s new postgraduate company Emergence at the University of Salford, and Jessica Fraulo Ryder has started the University’s MA in Choreography and Professional Dance Practices.
-Tania Pinto has begun a postgraduate dance teaching programme in Portugal.
+NSCD's postgraduate company VERVE welcomed a total of 7 NSCD graduates this year: Glenda Gheller, Maya Carrol, Mario Araujo, Jack Butler, Isabella Dubroca, Henry Morris and Henry Ward, while Diogo Santos is at the Experimental Academy of Dance, Salzburg as a member of the Bodhi Project performance company and Natasha Arcoleo and Kate Forster have joined EDGE, the postgraduate performance company at London Contemporary Dance School.
+Lucy Jones, Emma Hopley, Francesca Perazzolo and Matilda Maginnis all joined Joss Arnott’s new postgraduate company Emergence at the University of Salford.
+Sara Fusato joins JV2, studying towards a Professional Development Diploma with Jasmin Vardimon Company and Tania Pinto has begun a postgraduate dance teaching programme in Portugal.

 This year's undergraduate award winners included Nora Monsecour, for Professionalism and Achievement, Jessica Fraulo Ryder for Writing, and Callum Osbourne and Diogo Santos for Creativity.
 Thomas Forry was awarded the Margaret Dunn Dance Teaching Award and Roisin Whelan was awarded the Kathleen Tattersall Leadership Award.

 VERVE 18 dancers have gone on to secure work with a wide range of companies, as well as teaching and pursuing their own choreographic interests.
 Alethia Antonia has secured current and future contracts with Russell Maliphant Company and NSCD alumnus Jamaal Burkmar, in addition to work with Ion Tribe/Luke Jessop and NSCD alumna Heather Walrond Company.
 Sharol Mackenzie has current and future contracts with Matthew Bourne’s New Adventures, Richard Chappel Dance and Mark Bruce Company, and is developing a solo work of her own, while Michele Scappa joins Titoyaya Dansa in Spain, led by Artistic Director Gustavo Ramirez Sansano.
 Maria Elena Bolelli will move to Denmark in January to join Black Box Dance Company after being offered contracts with Iceland Dance Company and reaching the final 3 shortlisted to join Rambert Dance Company.
-Katy Hewison is working on an education project led by Gecko Physical Theatre to create a new youth company and Anders Engebretsen is working for pre-vocational school Spin-Off in Norway as well as undertaking freelance performance work.
-Ruby Portus recently showcased new work at Sadler’s Wells as part of Sadler’s Wells Young Associates, a new initiative launched this year to support talented young choreographers at the very outset of their careers for a period of two years.
-Daisy Howell is working with her own company- Brink on various projects including a mixed mode collaboration with DJs and artists in Manchester commissioned by the Lowry.
+Katy Hewison is working on an ACE funded project, Rural Steps, setting up two new youth companies in North Yorkshire as well as working with Vanessa Grasse, and Anders Engebretsen is working for pre-vocational school Spin-Off in Norway as well as undertaking freelance performance work.
+This year Ruby Portus showcased new work at Sadler’s Wells as part of Sadler’s Wells Young Associates, a new initiative launched to support talented young choreographers at the very outset of their careers for a period of two years.
+Daisy Howell is working with her own company- Brink on various projects including a mixed-mode collaboration with DJs and artists in Manchester commissioned by the Lowry.

 The following Postgraduate Apprentices were each offered full time or freelance contracts with their host companies on completion of their studies: Aaron Chaplin (Phoenix Dance Theatre), Sara Marquez (Company Chameleon), Asmara Cammock (Tavaziva Dance Company), Nicole Victor (Tavaziva Dance Company) and Beth Pattison (Motionhouse).
-Alice Bonazzi and Carina Howard join Rosie Kay Dance Company, while Shawn Willis, Erica Mulkern and Gilbert Ratcliffe are all pursuing freelance ventures in teaching and choreography.
+Alice Bonazzi and Carina Howard join Rosie Kay Dance Company, and Erica Mulkern joins Leeds-based Balbir Singh Company while taking on various sponsored performance projects in the fields of fashion, sports and education.
+Shawn Willis and Gilbert Ratcliffe are each pursuing freelance ventures in teaching and choreography.